 Meng Wubo (孟武伯) was the son of Meng Yizi (孟懿子).
-He is featured in Chapter VI of Book 2 of the Analects, in which he asks Confucius about filial piety, and Chapter VIII of Book 5 in which he asks him for his opinions on three of his disciples.
+He is featured in Chapter 6 of Book 2 of the Analects, in which he asks Confucius about filial devotion, and Chapter VIII of Book 5 in which he asks him for his opinions on three of his followers.
 Meng Wubo was a minister of the state of Lu, as was his son Meng Jingzi (孟敬子), who is featured in Chapter IV of Book 8 of the Analects.

 Meng Wubo asked “Is Zilu good?”
 Confucius said: “I do not know.”
 When he asked once again, Confucius said: “In a middle-sized country, he could be entrusted with military recruitment.
 But whether he is good, I do not know.”
 “And what about Ran Qiu?”
 Confucius said: “Ran Qiu?
 He could be the mayor of a small city or the manager of a large estate.
 But whether he is good, I do not know.”
 “And what about Gongxi Chi?”
 Confucius said: “Gongxi Chi?
 Standing resplendent with his sash, he could entertain distinguished guests.
 But whether he is good, I do not know.”